 The first verse is “Har pahl di lav par virti karam dridaya Bal Ram jio

-The first verse is sung in Raag Suhi which was composed by Guru Ram Das Ji.
+The first verse is sung in Raag Suhi.
 The first Laav proclaims the start of the marriage ceremony.
-It states the piousness of the marriage ceremony.
 The verse tells the bride and the groom to stay on the path of dharma.
+The couple as a team have to first begin by following the path of righteousness and sinlessness.
 The real happiness is in finding the truth and following what the real guru says.
 Meditate God’s name and know your true identity.

 The cornerstone of the marriage is spiritual meditation and the couple must practice this in order to have a happy married life.